maciejmalecki/maciejmalecki.github.io/genai/_posts/2025-10-25-why-dont-i-feel-emotional.md

 ---
-title: "Why don't I feel emotional about the code I used to write?"
+title: "Why don't I feel emotional about most of the code I write today?"
 layout: post
 categories: genai arch
 description: Vibe coding with AI requires expertise to work effectively.
 You can't just let agents run wild—you must narrow the corridor with proper constraints, architecture, and automation.